AntonioMacaronio/YoloV1-ObjectDetection-DataAugmentation/README.md

 # ObjectDetectSJTU
-Implementation of YOLO Object Detection
+Implementation of YOLO Object Detection using a convolutional neural network.